syncfusion-content/flutter-docs/Flutter/range-selector/getting-started.md

 ![Default range selector](images/getting-started/default-range-selector.png)

-## Add numeric labels
+## Add tick with numeric labels

-Add the range slider with ticks, numeric labels, minimum and maximum values to restrict the slider range.
+Add the range selector with ticks, numeric labels, minimum and maximum values to restrict the slider range.

-N> The label type like numeric or date time can be determined based on the `minimum` and `maximum` properties.
+N> The label type like numeric or date time can be determined based on the `min` and `max` properties.

 {% tabs %}
 {% highlight Dart %}

 final double _min = 10;
 final double _max = 90;
-final SfRangeValues _values = SfRangeValues(40.0, 60.0);
+final SfRangeValues _initialValues = SfRangeValues(40.0, 60.0);

 @override
 Widget build(BuildContext context) {